Papal titles: Vicar of Christ

 The first record of a title reflecting the pope's role as "Vicar" is found in a letter of 445 from Pope Leo I to Dioscorus of Alexandria, in which he designates the bishop of Rome as "earthly Vicar of the successors of Peter"; shortly afterward, in 495, there were decrees of a synod named Pope Gelasius I "Vicar of Christ".
 Thus, in the early Middle Ages, there were several variants of this title, such as "Vicar of Peter" (Vicarius Petri), indicating that the popes succeeded Saint Peter, "Vicar of the prince of the Apostles" (Vicarius principis apostolorum) or "Vicar of the apostolic See" (Vicarius soles Apostolica), among others.
-The fact that both the title "Vicar of Peter" and "Vicar of Christ" were used is demonstrated by the fact that at the end of the 8th century, St. Boniface's oath of fidelity to Pope Gregory II uses the former, while a few decades later, Pope John VIII, uses the latter.
+The fact that both the title "Vicar of Peter" and "Vicar of Christ" were used is demonstrated by the fact that at the end of the 8th century, Saint Boniface's oath of fidelity to Pope Gregory II uses the former, while a few decades later, Pope John VIII, uses the latter.
 Even today, the Roman Missal in its prayers for a dead pope designates him as "Vicar of Peter."

 The designation of Vicar of Christ for popes fell in regular use in the beginning of the 13th century, due to reforms employed by Pope Innocent III.
 It is noted as early as 1199 in Innocent's letter to the King of Armenia, Leo II.
 Innocent often appealed to this title as a prerogative to appoint bishops.
 Other historians suggest that this title was more associated with popes in the pontificate of Pope Eugene III and then consolidated by Innocent.
 Pope Nicholas III used the term Vicar of God (a reference to Christ as God) as an equivalent title.
 Currently, the Second Vatican Council teaches that all bishops are "vicars and ambassadors of Christ."

 With different theological and secular meanings, the title was also used in a personal observation by Tertullian in the third century to refer to the Holy Spirit, and in Caesaropapism from the fifth to ninth centuries to refer to rulers and the public authorities, such as kings, judges, and most prominently the Byzantine emperor.